pdugas/recteq/README.md

 ## Configuration

 This integration is configured using the UI only; no changes in `configuration.yaml` are needed.
+Navigate to **Configuration** &raquo;
-Navigate to Configuration > Integrations and tap the red "+" button in the bottom right.
-Search for and select the "Rectec" entry.
+**Integrations** and tap the red "+" button in the bottom-right.
+Search for and select the "Recteq" entry in the list of available integrations to setup.
 You'll get the dialog shown below.
 Enter the details for your grill and tap "Submit".

 ![config](img/config.png)